-The Victorian Schools Garden Program (VSGP) preciously known as the Victorian Schools Garden Awards (VSGA) recognises the importance and value of gardens and outdoor spaces in progressive modern education.
+The Victorian Schools Garden Program (VSGP) previously known as the Victorian Schools Garden Awards (VSGA) recognises the importance and value of gardens and outdoor spaces in progressive modern education.

-Established by Paul Crowe OAM and the late Kevin Heinze in 1977, the Victorian Schools Garden Awards have a long history of bringing the joy of gardens and gardening to school aged children.
-Held annually, the Awards program recognises and rewards the achievements of students and school communities in their school gardens.
-Entries to the Awards open on the 1st March and close on the Friday 30th September 2019.
+Established by Paul Crowe OAM and the late Kevin Heinze in 1977, the Victorian Schools Garden Program have a long history of bringing the joy of gardens and gardening to school aged children.
+As a forerunner in environmental education, the VSGP encourages sustainable practices especially focusing on the development of school grounds and their environmental health.